-When Peta Lowry looks from her window she sees a beautiful valley and the Apennine Mountains.
+When Peta Lowry looks from her window, she sees a beautiful valley and the Apennine Mountains…

 “I pinch myself looking at the view and think, ‘Wow, I am in Italy!’
 I still can’t believe we are actually living here,” says Peta.

 Since 2009, Peta, 54, and her husband Ian Sinclair, 63, have been living in the beautiful hilltop Italian town of Soriano nel Cimino, 80 kms from Rome.

 Olive and hazelnut groves surround the town, and the forested hills with their many rivers and springs provide a refreshing escape during hot summer months.
 Romans have been coming here since ancient times in search of fresh air.

 The town is also famous for its chestnut festival celebrated in October with a medieval parade, music, historic reenactments, traditional feasts, and lots of roasted chestnuts.

-The couple thoroughly planned and prepared for their trip.
+The couple thoroughly planned and prepared for their trip…

 “Then, when we realized that it could be a longer-term thing, we thought we’d better start making money because we had only a certain amount of savings.

+Peta and Ian set up English services centers offering structured English study and translation services.
 Ian is in charge of the five centers in the nearby small towns where 100 students are enrolled.

 The businesses have not only provided Peta and her family with a steady income, but they have also allowed her to qualify for an autonomous worker visa (lavoro autonomo).

+“I was the first Australian to get a lavoro autonomo visa here,” Peta explains.
 “It hasn’t been easy.
 We had to start from nothing.
 But now we are at the point where we are getting a lot of requests.
 It is all word of mouth.
 Our happy clients recommend us.
-Every day there is some new opportunity,” she continues.
+Every day there is some new opportunity.”

 Peta admits that speaking Italian has been a challenge and that one of her main regrets is not learning the language before coming to Italy.
 However, the language hurdle has never stopped her from finding business opportunities.